Table of Contents

 - White myrtle flowers are a symbol of innocence and chastity.
 The flower is often used in various religious ceremonies and rituals.

-- Myrtle flowers were often used as wedding decorations and gifted to brides because people believed that it brought good luck to the newlyweds.
+- Myrtle flowers were often used as wedding decorations and gifted to brides because people believed that they brought good luck to the newlyweds.
 They were also often placed on pathways and sometimes on the head of brides for luck.

 - The myrtle also symbolizes marital fidelity and the love between two people.